Friends and Family of MAPs

 Talking to others who have MAP friends or family members can help you identify and overcome various challenges.

-Congratulations!
-You're now much better prepared to support any friends or family members who come out to you as a MAP.
-Of course, there is always more to learn about this topic, and we encourage you to continue searching for answers whenever you have questions.
-However, be aware that there is a lot of false information out there that could cause you to hold harmful beliefs and damage your relationship with your friend or family member.
-Stay vigilant as you learn.
+You're now much better prepared to support friends or family members who come out to you as a MAP.
+Of course, there is always more to learn about MAPs and minor attractions, and we encourage you to continue searching for answers whenever you have questions.

 You probably still have questions, and we want to help you find answers.
 These resources are available to help you learn more about MAPs and minor attractions on your own time.